Webmaster Level: Beginner to Intermediate

 2. Include relevant words in your copy: Try to put yourself in the shoes of searchers.
 What would they query to find you?
 Your name/business name, location, products, etc., are important.
 It’s also helpful to use the same terms in your site that your users might type (e.g., you might be a trained “flower designer” but most searchers might type [florist]), and to answer the questions they might have (e.g., store hours, product specs, reviews).
 It helps to know your customers.

 3. Be smart about your tags and site architecture: Create unique title tags and meta descriptions; include Rich Snippets markup from schema.org where appropriate.
 Have intuitive navigation and good internal links.

 4. Sign up for email forwarding in Webmaster Tools: Help us communicate with you, especially when we notice something awry with your site.

 5. Attract buzz: Natural links, +1s, likes, follows… In every business there’s something compelling, interesting, entertaining, or surprising that you can offer or share with your users.
 Provide a helpful service, tell fun stories, paint a vivid picture and users will share and reshare your content.

-6. Stay fresh and relevant: Keep content up-to-date and consider options such as building a social media presence (if that’s where a potential audience exists) or creating an ideal mobile experience if your users are often on-the-go.
+6. Stay fresh and relevant: Keep content up-to-date and consider options such as building a social media presence (if that’s where a potential audience exists and what social media mistakes to avoid) or creating an ideal mobile experience if your users are often on-the-go.

 Good luck to everyone!